changeworld/azure-docs.ja-jp/articles/sentinel/notebooks-with-synapse.md

-container_name = '<container name>' # fill in your container name subscription_id = '<subscription if>' # fill in your subscription id resource_group = '<resource group>' # fill in your resource groups for ADLS workspace_name = '<azure sentinel/log analytics workspace name>' # fill in your workspace name device_vendor = "Fortinet"  # Replace your desired network vendor from commonsecuritylogs
+container_name = '<container name>' # fill in your container name subscription_id = '<subscription if>' # fill in your subscription id resource_group = '<resource group>' # fill in your resource groups for ADLS workspace_name = '<Microsoft Sentinel/log analytics workspace name>' # fill in your workspace name device_vendor = "Fortinet"  # Replace your desired network vendor from commonsecuritylogs

 # Datetime and lookback parameters